Legacy of the summer of 1990 Oka crisis

-A summary of the book at Public Safety Canada reads:
+A summary (accessed around May 2014; the link is no longer available) of the book at Public Safety Canada reads:

 The latter study, which includes an overview of the early history of Oka, adds to my understanding of the relationship between the Sulpicians and the First Nations.
 A related topic, also of interest, concerns the relationship between the Sulpicians and George-Etienne Cartier.
 The latter topic is discussed in a review (see link in previous sentence) of two books about Cartier.